CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+The output will 10 for the console.log of x and and undefined because of the y is not defined outside the function f1()

 ## Question 3